subugoe/fwb-index-creator/README.md

-This project is deprecated.
+# !!!This project is deprecated!!!

 The latest version is at https://github.com/subugoe/fwb-importer.

 # Index generator for FWB (Frühneuhochdeutsches Wörterbuch)